Samorzad-Ucznowski-Elektryk-Opole/SignumLBRI/README.md

 ## Contact

-For any inquiries or further information, please reach out to Piotr Czirnia at piotrekpolocz@gmail.com
+For any inquiries or further information, please reach out to ZSEL Opole at samorzad@elektryk.opole.pl

 Let's make book fairs more efficient and enjoyable with SignumLBRI!